PPC Optimization: Tips, strategies, and automation

 • Analyse how users interact with your ad text based on clicks and conversions to optimise your messaging over time for higher performance

-Landing page optimisation for PPC performance
+Landing page optimization for PPC performance

 The landing page is where users are directed after clicking on your PPC ad, and landing pages are crucial for PPC optimisation.
 A poorly designed landing can squander the money you just paid for that click and your entire campaign’s potential.